Richard Thorpe: Epics

-At MGM, he teamed up with producer Pandro S. Berman in the 1950s, with whom he made several films, including Ivanhoe (1952), The Prisoner of Zenda (1952), Knights of the Round Table (1953), All the Brothers Were Valiant (1953) and The Adventures of Quentin Durward (1955).
+At MGM, he teamed up with producer Pandro S. Berman, with whom he made Ivanhoe (1952).
+This was a huge commercial success (earning a DGA nomination for Thorpe) and led to a series of experensive epics produced by Berman, including The Prisoner of Zenda (1952), Knights of the Round Table (1953), All the Brothers Were Valiant (1953) and The Adventures of Quentin Durward (1955).
+Pandro Berman later called Thorpe "the most efficient director I ever knew in terms of things technical.
+The beauty of Thorpe was that if you had a script he liked, he just shot it."